MS in Criminal Justice

 Master of Science in Criminal Justice

 The Master of Science degree in Criminal Justice requires 36 credit hours (12 courses).
 All students entering the program are required to complete five courses (15 credits) of core requirements, four electives (12 credits) in criminal justice, and three courses (9 credits) in general electives.
-The MSCJ program is available at University Park campus and fully online (see http:/online.fiu.edu).
+The MSCJ program is available at the Modesto A. Maidique Campus and online (see http://online.fiu.edu/).

 - Bachelor’s degree from an accredited institution.

 - GPA of 3.2 or higher in upper division coursework.

 - Grade of “B” or better in an undergraduate research methods course.

 - Letter of application describing your reasons for pursuing an advanced degree and career plans.